sijmenw/udacity-project05-vehicle-detection/README.md

 #### 2. Filter false positives

 I recorded the positions of positive detections in each frame of the video.
- From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+ From the positive detections I created a heatmap and then thresholded that map in an attempt to reduce false positives.
- I drew the resulting heatmap on the images to show where positive detections were found.
+ I used scipy.ndimage.measurements.label() (`predict_vehicle.py` line 84)to generate labels for each 'blob'.
+ I then calculated the min and max values for the x and y coordinates for each label and drew a bounding box accordingly (`predict_vehicle.py` lines 20-40).

-The code for this can be found in `predict_vehicle.py` (lines 11-46).
+The code for this can be found in `predict_vehicle.py` (lines 15-92).

 ---